code-423n4/2022-02-jpyc/README.md

 - Override the `_authorizeUpgrade` function with `onlyOwner` modifier.

 #### FiatTokenV2
-- It is an assumed upgraded version of FiatTokenV1 with a new functionality `whitelist`.
+- It is an assumed upgraded version of FiatTokenV1 with a new functionality `whitelist` we may consider to add in the future.
 - It allows only users who are whitelisted to send or approve over 100,000 token to other user.
 - Other than that everything is the same as FiatTokenV1.